FarronF/limerick-council-meetings/meetings/2022/05/16-Monthly Meeting of Metropolitan District of Limerick/Minutes - Monthly Meeting of Metropolitan District of Limerick - 19th April 2022.md

 ***to city centre active travel project.***

-**REPLY**: Limerick Active Travel has been liaising with the NTA on updated preliminary design--- 13
+**REPLY**: Limerick Active Travel has been liaising with the NTA on updated preliminary design
+---
+13

 drawings.
 We are now progressing environmental assessments, landscape plans and